zackfeldstein/suse-ai-fleet/README.md

 2. Click on your newly added repository
 3. Monitor the deployment status of each bundle
 4. Note that the bundles will deploy in the proper order:
-   - First, the namespaces will be created
+   - First, the GPU operator will be deployed
-   - Then, the GPU operator will be deployed
+   - Then, the registry secret will be created
    - Finally, the SUSE AI applications (Ollama, Milvus, Open WebUI) will be deployed

 ## Deployment Order

 The deployment is structured to respect these dependencies:

-1. `namespaces` - Creates the required namespaces and secrets
-2. `gpu-operator` - Deploys the NVIDIA GPU Operator (depends on namespaces)
+1. `gpu-operator` - Deploys the NVIDIA GPU Operator
+2. `registry-secret` - Creates the registry secret for pulling images
-3. `suse-ai-apps` - Deploys all SUSE AI applications (depends on namespaces and GPU operator)
+3. `suse-ai-apps` - Deploys all SUSE AI applications (depends on GPU operator and registry secret)

 This order ensures all prerequisites are met before deploying applications.

+## Notes on Namespace Handling

+This repository takes advantage of Fleet's automatic namespace creation feature.
+As described in the [Fleet documentation](https://fleet.rancher.io/namespaces):

+> "When deploying a Fleet bundle, the specified namespace will automatically be created if it does not already exist."

+Each chart specifies its target namespace in its own fleet.yaml file:
+- GPU Operator deploys to the `gpu-operator` namespace
+- All SUSE AI applications deploy to the `suse-ai` namespace

 ## Troubleshooting